hansenp/diachrscripts/README.md

 are shown separately for `EE`, `NE`, `EN` annd `NN`.
 Under the null hypothesis that DI and UIR do not differ, these differences should be evenly distributed around zero.
+We use a t-test to test this hypothesis.
 The corresponding P-values are shown above the top whiskers.

+In the lower four rows, the enrichment categories NE and EN are compared within DI, UIR and UI.

 ![Distance summary - N - 2 - ST](doc/07_analyze_interaction_distances/interaction_distance_summary_stats_n_2.png)

+The first row contains three boxplots for DI, UIR and UI.
+Within the individual plots, the distributions of interaction numbers from the 17 cell types are shown separately for `NE` and `EN`.
+The second row contains an alternative representation of the data for `NE` and `EN`, with the interaction numbers for `NE` and `EN` are shown as scatterplots separately for DI, UIR and UI.
+The third row contains another alternative representation of the data for `NE` and `EN`.
+In this representation, the differences of interaction numbers for `NE` and `EN` are shown separately for DI, UIR and UI.
+Under the null hypothesis that `NE` and `EN` do not differ, these differences should be evenly distributed around zero.
+We use a t-test to test this hypothesis.
+The corresponding P-values are shown above the top whiskers.

 ### Subordinate analysis of simple and twisted interactions and read pairs